 There should be no alcohol toners only after you prevent dryness.
 Use a BHA (beta hydroxy acid) toner to reduce oil production in your T-zone, and a hydrating toner for the drier parts of your face.

-A example might be a toner with rose water or witch hazel to calm, and some gentle salicylic acid for surface exfoliation of oily zones.
+An example might be a toner with rose water or witch hazel to calm, and some gentle salicylic acid for surface exfoliation of oily zones.

 3. Use Serums to Layer on Lightweight Hydration